gartcimore/bestspot4me/README.md

 ### Backend Server

-Backend Server is running on http://localhost:8081/
+Backend Server is running on http://localhost:8082/

-REST API is accessible on http://localhost:8081/api/
+REST API is accessible on http://localhost:8082/api/

-Mongo Express is accessible via http://localhost:8081/mongo_express/
+Mongo Express is accessible via http://localhost:8082/mongo_express/

+WebSocket Server is accessible on port 8085

+Mongo DB is running on port 27017

+To have a look on all the containers go to http://localhost:4040

 ### WebApp Server
 WebApp Server is running on http://localhost:8080/